john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/7 3:17 pm .25 hr reading another article
 - 9/8 9:20 am 1.25 hr deciding what to do next, and fixing some issues with g4 brems

+# Week 17 9/11-9/17

+**G4 Brems**
+- [ ] Make it so the file doesn't close upon ending the run.
+That way, I can simulate a lot more particles and keep adding them to the same file
+- [ ] Create really good documentation about G4-Brems including sources
+- [ ] Create a project proposal (figure out where I want to take this project)
+- [ ] Finish up phase 2 and write a summary

+**Other**
+- [ ] Meet with brother kelley about my project

+- 9/11 10:37 am working on the 'accuracy release' of G4-Brems